Save Your Scissors

-"Save Your Scissors" is the first single from City and Colour's debut album Sometimes, released in 2005.
+"Save Your Scissors" is a song by City and Colour.
+It was released in 2005 as the lead single from City and Colour's debut album, Sometimes.
 The song features Dallas Green's vocals and guitar, without accompaniment.

 Music video

 The music video shows Dallas' everyday life living in St. Catharines, Ontario, with his playing, eating lunch, stopping by a music store, and going to a practice with Alexisonfire, among other things.